Vieloooo/CMOS/README.md

-# px4sim: PX4 flight simulation with MAVROS, QGC, Gazebo
+# CMOS: Containerized Mobile Sensing Simulation

-This repo contains instructions and demo code for PX4 flight simulation in ROS Gazebo using MAVROS, QGC.
+This repo contains instructions and demo code for PX4 flight simulation in our containerized environment.
 A simple offboard control example is provided.
 To deploy this framework in container, [click here](./docker-ros/install.md).

 ## Software installation and configuration